fedsalluzz/Finance_v1/README.md

 > This section contains data retrieved from the financial documents published by the companies (Income statement, Cash Flow, Balance sheet)

+### Basic terms
+- Revenue = Ammount of money the company make.
+- Net Income = Net Profits = Revenue−COGS−Operating and other expenses−Interests−Taxes
+- COGS = The cost of goods sold

 ### From the Income statement:
 - Earnings x share (EPS): =((Net Income - preferred dividends) /shares outstanding).
 It is used as an indicator for company profitability.
 Higher number means company is more profitable.
 EPS diluted is often used, considering as the shares outstanging number the one calculated over the assumpion that all option,warranty etc. were converted immediatelly in stocks.
 > EPS and Capital: EPS does not take into account the capitar required to generate the earnings (net income).
-To know the efficiency at the ROE.
+To know the efficiency look at the ROE.

 > EPS and Dividends: EPS does not turn into profit for shareholders.
 Part of the EPS is moved into the Dividends, part is retained back into the company.